Ctoic/Operating-System/README.md

 Concept of Process has two facets.

 A Process is:
-A).
 A Unit of resource ownership:

 1. A virtual address space for the process image
 2. Control of some resources (files, I/O devices...)

-A Unit of execution
+A Unit of execution:

-B).
-1. process is an execution path through one or
+1. process is an execution path through one or more programs
-    more programs
     2. may be interleaved with other processes execution state (Ready, Running, Blocked...) and dispatching